Evaluation of the Dizzy Patient

 trial of benzodiazepines or SSRI medications may be helpful to, although

 they may also help in non-psychiatric dizziness.
+An SNRI such as venlafaxine also treats migraine.

 - Other medical problems -- rarely gastritis causes nausea, etc.